 The solution should let people stay in touch with a large network of colleagues, allowing them to keep up to date automatically with that others are doing, working on, and producing.
 Or you can opt-out if your email inbox is filling up.
 The unproductive time it takes for team members to send endless emails informing each other of what they are working on and their progress on those items should be virtually eliminated.

-Because the power of shared knowledge is business value, Arena is launching Arena Scribe, a unique, easy to use, secure and flexible collaboration solution with a real time commenting page.
+Because the power of shared knowledge is business value, Arena Scribe was introduced to provide an easy to use and flexible collaboration approach.
 No other product lifecycle management (PLM) provider on the market has a social collaboration solution that integrates with the product record and aggregates a product’s permanent history of tribal knowledge.
 Product design is a dynamic process, driven by the collective input of globally dispersed supply chain teams.
 The implications of enterprise social collaboration run deeper than knowledge sharing or quick communication.

 You can learn more about the power of modern collaboration tools by clicking here.